Position Size Calculator

 When the first trade comes along, your strategy dictates that you’ll get out if the stock moves $2.00 against your position.
 Since you’re only risking $1,000 total on the trade, here’s the math for how many shares to buy:

-And when you compare this risk-based method with just allocating equal dollar amounts across trades, you have an advantage.
-Let’s take a look at the numbers…
+And when you compare this risk-based position sizing method with just allocating equal dollar amounts across trades, you have an advantage.
+Let’s look at the numbers…

 To do this comparison, we’ll look at two portfolios that contain the same two stocks.
 To make this even easier, we’ll say both stocks are $50 each.